m0loch/mosaic-pixi-js/README.md

 ## Work that still needs to be done
 - improve win screen

-## Known issues
-- it is possible, on mobile, to move two tiles at the same time - but they'll just bug

 ## Credits for the pictures
 https://syanart.com/
 This shall be added to the site's section rather than inside this module, consider this a placeholder.